 Our team of trained physicians and nutritionists will teach you how to make easy changes to your daily diet, which results in long-lasting weight loss and overall health.
 Healthy nutritional foods that can be incorporated into your diet include fresh fruit, whole grain cereals and bread, nonfat milk, yogurt, lean meats, poultry, fish, and beans.
 It is crucial to limit fried foods, salty snacks, rich sauces, and sugary and fattening desserts.

-Low calorie foods can be prepared using low calorie cooking methods.
-For example, meats, poultry, and fish should be roasted, baked or broiled, not fried.
+Low-calorie foods can be prepared using low-calorie cooking methods.
+For example, meats, poultry, and fish should be roasted, baked, or broiled, not fried.
 Vegetables should be steamed, boiled, or microwaved without using butter.
-Oils are used sparingly and margarine should always be reduced fat and trans fat free.
+Oils are used sparingly, and margarine should always be reduced fat and trans-fat-free.
 It is important to note that a very important aspect of a successful weight loss program is portion control.

 Although the number of calories consumed has to be reduced before you can expect to lose weight, there is a possibility of not obtaining enough calories.
 A real irony of dieting is that you actually lose more weight by eating more food rather than if you are eating nothing at all.
-The reason for this is that when not enough calories are eaten, the body tries protects itself from lack of energy by storing energy more economically.
+The reason for this is that when not enough calories are consumed, the body tries to protect itself from lack of energy by storing energy more economically.
 The body then reacts to this by slowing down the metabolic rate.